How To Build An AI Chatbot: A Comprehensive Guide

 Types of chatbots

-There are several main types of chatbots one can develop and use effectively.
+There are several main types of chatbots that can be used for business purposes.

 Rule-based chatbots